usd-wg/proposals/README.md

 By submitting a proposal, a contributor warrants that they have the rights to contribute the associated matter to the usd-wg/proposals project under the terms of CC0.
 Contributions outside of CC0 would require further discussion.

 ## License
-The default license in this repo is CC0, but if a proposal is brought forward for integration into Pixar's Universal Scene Description, it is intended that the proposal and copyright will became subject to the license that governs USD itself.
+The default license in this repo is CC0, but if a proposal is brought forward for integration into Pixar's Universal Scene Description, it is intended that the proposal and copyright will became subject to the terms that govern USD itself.

 ## Structure
 Active proposals shall exist at the top level of the repo as siblings.
 At such time as a proposal's status changes, it may be moved into a folder named `inactive` or `accepted` as appropriate.